SystemFw/blog/content/posts/data-oriented.md

-But beyond specific technical strategies, Data Oriented Design advocates for a very different way to approach data modelling: we should not strive for code to reflect the logical domain we're working in, and we should instead frame programs as data transformations, and then identity the simplest, most efficient way for the _machine_ to perform the desired transformation.
+But beyond specific technical strategies, Data Oriented Design advocates for a very different way to approach data modelling: we should not strive for code to reflect the logical domain we're working in, but rather frame programs as data transformations, and then identity the simplest, most efficient way for the _machine_ to perform the desired transformation.

 Now, it's easy to dismiss all this as supremely irrelevant to us: we _do_ have a GC, we enjoy it very much thank you, and we're in a far